-At the Masters of the American West, Hagege won the 2017 Thomas Moran Memorial Award for Painting for The Heart of Everything, the 2016 Don B. Huntley Spirit of the West Award, and in 2015 and 2014 he won the Gene Autry Memorial Award, Sponsored by Jay H. Grodin, given in recognition of the most outstanding presentation of three or more works.
+At the Autry’s Masters of the American West, Hagege won the 2018 Patrons’ Choice Award, the 2017 Thomas Moran Memorial Award for Painting, the 2016 Don B. Huntley Spirit of the West Award, and in 2015 and 2014 he won the Gene Autry Memorial Award, Sponsored by Jay H. Grodin.
 At the Eiteljorg Museum’s Quest for the West Art Show and Sale, he won the Harrison Eiteljorg Purchase Award in 2015 and the Henry Farny Award for Best Painting in 2014.
 In 2013 he won the Artist’s Choice Award at the Coors Western Art Exhibit & Sale.

-Hagege’s paintings can be found in the permanent collections of the Autry Museum of the American West, the Bone Creek Museum of Agrarian Art, the Booth Museum, the Eiteljorg Museum of American Indians and Western Art, and the National Cowboy & Western Heritage Museum.
+Hagege’s work has been featured in American Art Collector, Art of the West, the Daily News, Southwest Art, Western Art Collector, and Western Art & Architecture.
+His paintings can be found in the permanent collections of the Autry Museum of the American West, the Bone Creek Museum of Agrarian Art, the Booth Western Art Museum, the Briscoe Museum of Western Art, Cal Poly Pomona’s Don B. Huntley Gallery, the Eiteljorg Museum of American Indians and Western Art, the James Museum, and the National Cowboy & Western Heritage Museum.

-Logan Maxwell Hagege is represented by Gerald Peters Gallery, Santa Fe, New Mexico; and Maxwell Alexander Gallery, Culver City, California.
+Maxwell Logan Hagege is represented by Gerald Peters Gallery, Santa Fe, New Mexico, and New York City; and Maxwell Alexander Gallery, Los Angeles, California.

 Back to Artists and Artwork